jrambeau/winfi-ps-script/README.md

 ## Description

 Workaround for the "Loading" frozen screen on WinFi.
-This powershell script changes the date, starts WinFi and reconfigure the date.
+This powershell script changes the date of the computer, starts WinFi and resets the correct date on the computer.

 ## Instructions: